tysonnorris/openwhisk-performance/README-locust.md

 * 4 (action source code file)

 ## locustfile.py ENV vars
-* TEST_ACTION - action to be used for test run
+* TEST_ACTIONS - actions to be used for test run
 * TEST_USERNAME - username to be used for test run
 * TEST_PASSWORD - password to be used for test run